Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 ## What is Ternary Logic Partitioning?

 **tl;dr:** It’s a simple property for testing queries, which is surprisingly effective at finding bugs.
-The details aren’t important.
+The details aren’t critical, but included here for completeness.

 I use the term TLP a lot.
 It’s really just one example of a mathematical property that SQL queries must uphold[^2], the fact that I use it as an example doesn’t have much significance other than that it exists in the intersection between “easy to implement” and “finds lots of bugs.”